mlz-ictrl/nicos/doc/source/setups.rst

 A setup file can consist of the following entries, all of which are optional:

-``name``
+``description``
-   A string describing the setup in more detail than the module name.
+   A string describing the setup in more detail than the file name.

 ``group``
    A string giving the group of the setup (meaning to be decided later).